Natural Blues

 "Natural Blues" is a song by American electronic musician Moby.
 It was released on March 6, 2000, as the fifth single from his fifth studio album, Play (1999).
 The song is built around vocals sampled from "Trouble So Hard" by American folk singer Vera Hall (1937).
 "Natural Blues" was one of several songs on Play produced by Moby based on samples obtained from albums of American folk music originally compiled by field collector Alan Lomax.

-The single was first released in the United Kingdom, where it peaked at number 11 on the UK Singles Chart.
-In Iceland it peaked at number one.
+In the United Kingdom, "Natural Blues" peaked at number 11 on the UK Singles Chart.
+In Iceland, it peaked at number one.

 Background and composition

 "Natural Blues" was produced by Moby for his fifth studio album Play, and contains samples from "Trouble So Hard" by American folk singer Vera Hall.
 Moby obtained the samples from a box set of folk music compiled by field collector Alan Lomax, and Hall and Lomax receive co-writing credits on the track.
 "Natural Blues", described by Moby as a "quite ethereal and mournful" song, is built around loops of Hall's vocals from the original recording.
 Moby had difficulties mixing the track and as a result he considered not including it on Play, but he eventually produced a satisfactory mix with assistance from the British duo 1 Giant Leap.
 English electronic music group I Monster are also credited with mixing duties.